Pam Pieper, PhD, ARNP, FAANP, PPCNP-BC

 Jacksonville, FL 32209

-Dr. Pieper is a charter member of the American Pediatric Nurses Association (APSNA) and served as its President in 2004-2005.
+Dr. Pieper is a Pediatric nurse practitioner with the University of Florida College of Medicine – Jacksonville Division of Pediatric Surgery at UF Health-Jacksonville.
+She is also a charter member of the American Pediatric Nurses Association (APSNA) and served as its President in 2004-2005.
 She has also served as the Chair of the Pediatric Nursing Council of Northeast Florida (PNC) and is a founding member of that organization.
 Other organizations in which she presently holds membership include the American Nurses Association (ANA), Florida Nurses Association (FNA), NAPNAP, Sigma Theta Tau International, and the Southern Nursing Research Society (SNRS).
 Her service honors include the APSNA Founders’ Award for excellence in pediatric surgical nursing (2002) and recognition as a Great 100 Nurse in Northeast Florida (2003) and Florida (2009).

 Area of expertise

 Dr. Pieper has been associated with the Division of Pediatric Surgery of the University of Florida College of Medicine Jacksonville Campus since 1984.
 Her clinical specialty is pediatric surgery, with particular interest in pediatric trauma and neonatal surgery.
 She has been a Pediatric Nurse Practitioner with national certification from the American Nurses’ Credentialing Center (ANCC) since 1992.

 Dr. Pieper received her BA in Biology from Franklin and Marshall College, BSN in Nursing from Cornell University, MSN in Pediatric Nursing from the University of Alabama in Birmingham, post-masters PNP from the University of Florida, and her PhD in Nursing from Barry University.